hrnrxb/IAUCourseExp_Adviser_bot/README.md

 #### Option A: Direct install

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   bashCopyEditpip install -r requirements.txt   `
+pip install -r requirements.txt   `

 #### Option B: (Recommended) Using a virtual environment

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   bashCopyEdit# Create virtual environment  python -m venv venv  # Activate the environment  source venv/bin/activate          # On macOS/Linux  venv\Scripts\activate             # On Windows  # Install required packages  pip install -r requirements.txt   `
+# Create virtual environment

+python -m venv venv

+# Activate the environment

+source venv/bin/activate          # On macOS/Linux
+venv\Scripts\activate             # On Windows

+# Install required packages

+pip install -r requirements.txt

 ### ▶️ 3.
 Run the Chatbot Locally

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   bashCopyEditpython app.py   `
+python app.py

 After a few seconds, a Gradio web interface will open in your browser (or show you a localhost link).